thomaskioko/blog/content/posts/centralizing_background_tasks_kmp.md

 }
 ```

-A `BGTaskRegistry` handles all the registration, scheduling, execution window management, and rescheduling.
+A `BGTaskRegistry` handled all the registration, scheduling, execution window management, and rescheduling.

-On **Android**, each task implements `BackgroundWorker`:
+On **Android**, each task implemented `BackgroundWorker`:

 ```kotlin
 interface BackgroundWorker {